BitGo/key-recovery-service-v2/README.md

 Optional arguments:
   -h, --help  Show this help message and exit.
-  --keyfile KEYFILE a master key file (one that was originally generated with "initkey") to be used for signing --path PATH       the derivation path from the master key that is relevant to this specific recovery --type TYPE       set type to 'xlm' if signing an xlm transaction. default is 'xprv' --key KEY         private key to sign the transaction with (this should not be used for production signings, and is more for testing purposes)
-  --confirm         will not ask for confirmation before signing (be careful!)
 ```

 In a recovery scenario, the user or BitGo will provide you with a recovery file containing: